 Laminate flooring looks like wood, but it isn't, and stains rarely seep through the finish and discolor the flooring material.
 Even water spots and water rings are usually surface stains, not defects in the finish.
 Because stains remain on the surface, you can remove them with appropriate solvents or, in some cases, light scraping.
-Laminate flooring manufacturers recommend strong solvents, such as acetone, for problem stains, but soap, water and vinegar will handle most of stains.
+Laminate flooring manufacturers recommend strong solvents, such as acetone, for problem stains, but the best way to clean laminate floors with stains is usually with soap, water and vinegar.

 Pick Up Dirt First